As signature collection ends, California heads toward recall

 Only after those steps are completed can the state formally certify that enough valid signatures have been collected.
 If that happens, Democratic Lt.
 Gov. Eleni Kounalakis is required to schedule the election 60 to 80 days after that point, though it’s possible a later date could be set.

-Newsom has seen his popularity tumble in recent months as the public unrest spread over long-running school and business closures, a still-unfolding unemployment benefits scandal and his decision to attend a party with friends and lobbyists at an opulent restaurant, while telling residents to stay home.
+Newsom's popularity has tumbled in recent months as public unrest spread over long-running school and business closures, a still-unfolding unemployment benefits scandal and his decision to attend a party with friends and lobbyists at an opulent restaurant while telling residents to stay home.

-In a Tuesday appearance on “The View" he said attending the dinner was a one-time mistake.

-“Of course it was a mistake, and I didn't shy away from that and never made one prior in that respect and since," Newsom said.

-In a shopping plaza parking lot in the Sacramento suburb of Rocklin, Shannon Hile and Celeste Montgomery collected signatures on a weekday afternoon earlier this month, operating from under a small white folding tent with bright yellow and red signs saying “Recall Gavin Newsom.”
+In a shopping plaza parking lot in the Sacramento suburb of Rocklin, Shannon Hile and Celeste Montgomery collected signatures earlier this month, operating from under a small white folding tent with bright yellow and red signs saying “Recall Gavin Newsom.”

 Around lunch hour, more than a dozen people walked or drove up to sign.
-The two women and another volunteer gave detailed instructions to signers, reminding them to use the address where they are registered to vote and to be careful to write within the lines so their signature would not be disqualified.
+The two women and another volunteer gave detailed instructions to signers, reminding them to use the address where they are registered to vote and to be careful to write within the lines.

 Neither woman voted for Newsom in 2018, when the former San Francisco mayor was elected in a landslide.
-They’re both outraged over school closings that forced them to make drastic changes at home.
+They’re both outraged over school closings.

 Hile moved from San Diego to the Sacramento area to be closer to family after she struggled to simultaneously take care of her 1-year-old while helping her 7-year-old navigate virtual learning at home.
 Montgomery, 31, also a mother of two, put her 5-year-old son in a private school so he could attend in-person classes, straining the family budget.